María de las Mercedes, Princess of Asturias: Death

-The couple lived at the Royal palace of Madrid in close proximity to Queen Maria Christina, as she herself had wished.
+The couple lived at the Royal Palace of Madrid in close proximity to Queen Maria Christina, who wished for such proximity.
 The union was happy and two children were born in quick succession: Prince Alfonso (1901–1964) and Prince Fernando (1903–1905).

 Pregnant for the third time, Mercedes longed for a daughter after having two sons.
 In September 1904, she turned twenty four years old.
 The following month, twenty days before her due day, Mercedes fell seriously ill.
 She had appendicitis which initially was misdiagnosed as simple intestinal cramps.
 Peritonitis set in and on the early hours on 16 October 1904 Mercedes gave birth prematurely to her third child, Princess Isabella Alfonsa (1904–1985).

 The health of the mother was so seriously compromised that little attention was given to the child, who was believed to have been stillborn until the young King Alfonso realized the baby was alive.
 Mercedes died the following day, on 17 October 1904, surrounded by her family.

 Mercedes' three children were left in the care of Queen Maria Christina and raised in the court of King Alfonso XIII.
 The elder son was not given the title of Prince of Asturias, but replaced his mother as heir presumptive.